prosmc/notifikator/README.md

 # notifikator
-Notifikator is a rule based notification service for Elasticsearch
+Notifikator is an event driven notification service for Elasticsearch